Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

 Value Added Tax rates and regulations vary between countries, with some offering multiple VAT rates or exemptions for certain goods and services.
-Nonetheless, the core principle remains consistent, VAT taxes the value added at each stage of production or distribution, providing a reliable source of revenue for governments while minimising the risk of double taxation.
+Nonetheless, the core principle remains consistent: VAT tax is added at each step of production or distribution.
+It helps governments generate steady revenue while reducing the chances of double taxation.

-Value Added Tax (VAT) is calculated using two main components: Output VAT and Input VAT.
+Now that you know what is tax, let us understand how VAT is calculated.
+Value Added Tax is calculated using two main components: Output VAT and Input VAT.
+Let us take a quick look:

 Output Value Added Tax is the tax charged to the customer on taxable sales made by the seller.
 This seller can be a manufacturer, wholesaler, or retailer registered under VAT.
 Once registered, VAT is applicable on all taxable sales above the prescribed limit for a given tax period, typically monthly.